LvMalware/corona-model/README.md

-# LSM
+# Corona Model

-A simple statistics module, which provides 4 basic types of regressions using the Least Squares Method (LSM)

-The file `lsm_test.pl` provides an unified interface for their use as a command line tool.
+A statistical aproach for modeling the number of cases of the Corona Virus in Brazil.

-NOTE: This module is still in the early stages of development, so efficiency and accuracy are not guaranteed.
+NOTE: This model is still in the early stages of development, so efficiency and accuracy may not be guaranteed.
+In addition, as the prevention measures adopted by the population come into effect, reducing the growth in the number of cases, this model will tend to become less accurate over time.